-Digital television was introduced to Portugal much later than the rest of Europe and digital broadcasts did not actually begin until the end of April 2009.
+Digital television was introduced to Portugal much later than the rest of Europe, with digital broadcasts starting in 2009.
 The service consists of six channels that are free to access with a seventh channel that is used as a test channel for High Definition broadcasts.
 It is widely anticipated that all of the terrestrial channels will start to be broadcast in High Definition in the near future.

-Many people who move to Portugal decide to have a package installed that enables them to watch Sky television because, to be honest, there is not much on the Portuguese channels to get excited about.
+Many people who move to Portugal decide to have a package installed that enables them to watch Sky television because some say there is not much on Portuguese television channels to get excited about.

-To give you an idea, here is a list of the Portuguese terrestrial channels:
+Here is a list of Portuguese television channels: